 Third person point of view is a narrative perspective where the narrator tells the story using third-person pronouns such as “he,” “she,” “they,” and character names.

-Unlike the first person POV, where the narrator is a character within the story, the third person narrator stands outside the events being described.
+Unlike the first person POV, where the narrator is a character within the story, normally the protagonist, the third person narrator stands outside the events being described.
 This detachment allows the narrator to present a broader perspective of the story world.

 In third person POV, the narrator can offer a wide lens on the story’s events, providing insights and details that may not be available to a first-person narrator.